How Much Does Social Media Marketing Cost? Your 2026 Guide

 A Simple Framework for ROI Calculation

-(Revenue from Social Media – Total Social Media Cost) / Total Social Media Cost x 100 = Social Media ROI %
+(Revenue from Social Media, Total Social Media Cost) / Total Social Media Cost x 100 = Social Media ROI %

 Got Questions?
-We’ve Got Answers.
+We Have Answers.

-What’s a Realistic Starting Budget for Social Media Marketing?
+What Is a Realistic Starting Budget for Social Media Marketing?

 Which Social Media Platform Is the Most Expensive for Ads?